Linaro/lite_bootstrap_server/README.md

 should only need to be run once, and, in fact, will require existing certs to have to be removed manually before it can be run again.

+The second script creates the key pair used for device bootstrap.
+This is needed to authenticate with the CA server, and the data placed in `bootstrap_crt.txt` and `bootstrap_key.txt` will need to be included in the device.

+This script can be run multiple times (after removing the generated files), but only would need to be rerun after regenerating the CA cert.

-The second script will start the CA server on port 1443.
+The third script will start the CA server on port 1443.

 The last script creates a new device, and registers it with this CA.
 The certificates for the device will be placed in the 'certs'